-Translink, operating as Ulsterbus, Metro, Northern Ireland Railways and NITHCo, operates 1284 buses and coaches, providing the Northern Ireland public with comprehensive stage carriage, express and school transport services.
+Translink, operating as Ulsterbus, Metro, Northern Ireland Railways and NITHCo, operates 1355 buses and coaches as well as 45 trains, providing the Northern Ireland public with a comprehensive transport and service.

 This extensive provision requires modern and varied engineering facilities which are located throughout the province.
 In order to maintain and develop the highest standards of engineering, we have devised a 4 year Apprenticeships scheme across various locations in Northern Ireland.